Internal links are the glue that connect your domain's pages together.

 You can also use it to identify the source of the internal link and next destination URL and any issues in the crawl patterns.
 This is more advanced than your typical internal links checker and a critical view to have if you’re going to actually fix them.

 Returning to anchor text, the analysis can be used to review hyperlinks’ anchor text and locate similarities across multiple page types.
+If the anchor text is generic, you can go in and update it.

 The view below shows a summary of the internal linking anchor text with the count of internal links that use it, and the count of unique pages that are linked by it.